act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 **Note:** The `option` role is not part of the list of applicable roles, because it has a required context role that inherits from the `select` role.
 Furthermore, `option` does not meet the definition of a [User interface component](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components).
 This means [WCAG 2.1](https://www.w3.org/TR/WCAG21/) does not require it to have an accessible name.

 **Note**: This rule is a partial check for WCAG 2.1 success criterion 2.4.6, which applies to all labels.
-"Label" in WCAG is used in its general sense and includes text or other components with a text alternative that is presented to a user to identify a component within Web content.
+"Label" in WCAG is used in its general sense and includes text or other components with a text alternative that is presented to a user to identify a component within web content.

 ## Expectation 1